GM uses bungee jumps, sky dives to push Sonic car

-DETROIT General Motors Co (GM.N) will have its new subcompact Chevrolet Sonic bungee jump and skydive in an advertising campaign launching on October 15 in an effort to reorient the brand to appeal to younger U.S. buyers.
+DETROIT, Oct 4 General Motors Co (GM.N) will have its new subcompact Chevrolet Sonic bungee jump and skydive in an advertising campaign launching on Oct.
+15 in an effort to reorient the brand to appeal to younger U.S. buyers.

 The Sonic, which goes on sale in the fall, is seen as an important car in the face of high gasoline prices and as GM tries to move away from its reliance on gas-guzzling big SUVs and pickup trucks.